felipegb94/learned-compressive-spad-histograms-iccv2023/README.md

 ### Setting up Environment for New Version

+The code has been tested in a machine with CUDA version `11.4` installed.

+You can create the conda environment from the `environment.yml` file.

+Alternatively, you can manuall create it as follows:

 1. Create env: `conda create -n csphenv38 python=3.8`
 2. Activate env: `conda activate csphenv38`
 3. Install pytorch with cuda support: `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`